confluentinc/cp-all-in-one/README.md

 -  Create a new environment.
 -  Create a new service account.
 -  Create a new Kafka cluster and associated credentials.
--  Enable |sr-ccloud| and associated credentials.
+-  Enable Schema Registry in Confluent Cloud and associated credentials.
 -  Create a new ksqlDB app and associated credentials.
 -  Create ACLs with wildcard for the service account.
 -  Generate a local configuration file with all above connection information, useful for other demos/automation.